 If the selected target child resource of a put operation is currently marked "down" in the iCAT, the random resource will move on to another random child and try again.
-Currently, the random resource will try 10 times the number of its children, and if still not succeeding, throw an error.
+The random resource will try each of its children, and if still not succeeding, throw an error.

-14.3.3 Replication
+13.3.3 Replication